-Ready to survive this cold and flu season?
+Ready to survive this cold and flu season and keep your family healthy and feeling their best?

 The sick cycle is familiar: first, the sniffles appear, then the cough and low-grade fever, and before you know it, you’re on your way to the doctor or the pharmacy.